bloombloombloom/Bloom/README.md

 The accompanying package names are from the Debian (APT) package repositories - package names will vary across package repositories.

-- CMake version 3.22 or later:
+- CMake version 3.22 or later
 - G++10 or later
 - libusb v1.0 (`libusb-1.0-0-dev`)
 - libhidapi (0.11.2 or later) (`libhidapi-dev`)